joshcanhelp/josh-to-11/content/post/2020/2020-12-31-auth0-plus-wp-json-api.md

 * `WP_API_GET_USER_URL` - This is your WordPress site URL plus `/index.php?a0_action=migration-ws-get-user`.
 You should be able to visit this URL in a browser and see an "Unauthorized" error.
 * `WP_API_TOKEN` - This is the token from the Auth0 plugin, generated earlier in this section.

-## Putting it all together
+## Build your Application

 We now (finally) have everything we need to call the WP REST API from another application and publish posts there!
 If you walk through the second sequence diagram above, you can see all the different pieces coming together.

 If you already have an application and a WordPress site running, you have everything you need at this point.
+The summary of what we need to do in the application calling the WordPress API is:

+1. Build a login URL including the API identifier as an `audience` parameter and the permissions we are requesting in a `scope` parameter
+1. Redirect to Auth0 to perform the login and API consent (more on that later)
+1. Receive an authorization code back and exchange that for an access token
+1. Use that access token to call the WP REST API

+You can find help with these tasks on the following documentation pages:

+* [How to get an access token](https://auth0.com/docs/tokens/access-tokens/get-access-tokens) - general information on requesting access tokens and links to more information.
+* [Auth0 Quickstarts](https://auth0.com/docs/quickstarts/) - many of these include a section on how to request access tokens during login.
+If not, check out the documentation for the SDK being used.

 If you want to see this running as a discreet system, however, I have a simple Node app that can play the part of the external app calling the WordPress API.

 {% info %}
 One thing to note about this system: the Auth0 Rule needs the migration endpoint on the WordPress site to be accessible on the public internet.
 If you want to test this out locally, you'll need to either disable the Rule or make your local WordPress instance available using <a href="https://ngrok.com">ngrok</a> or something similar.